web-extend/web-extend/docs/guide/essentials/entrypoints.md

 }
 ```

-For advanced styling, you can utilize CSS Modules, CSS Preprocessors, Tailwind CSS, or UnoCSS.
+For advanced styling, you can utilize CSS Modules, CSS preprocessors, Tailwind CSS, or UnoCSS.
 See [using CSS libraries](./using-libraries.md#css-libraries).

 ### Adding config